 During the planning and permitting phase of the project, the Wheelabrator Kemsley (K3) Generating Station was known as K3 CHP.

-KENT, ENGLAND – 25 January 2018 – Industry leading energy-from-waste operator and developer, Wheelabrator Technologies, has launched a new £50,000 community benefit fund to be awarded locally over the next two years.
-Now, charities, local community groups and organisations are being invited to apply to the Wheelabrator Kemsley (K3) energy-from-waste facility for funding to help boost community projects in Kent and the South East.25-Jan-2018
+KENT, ENGLAND – 25 January 2018 – Industry leading waste-to-energy operator and developer, Wheelabrator Technologies, has launched a new £50,000 community benefit fund to be awarded locally over the next two years.
+Now, charities, local community groups and organisations are being invited to apply to the Wheelabrator Kemsley (K3) waste-to-energy facility for funding to help boost community projects in Kent and the South East.25-Jan-2018

 Optimisation opportunity identified to generate more clean power

-Industry leading energy-from-waste operator and developer, Wheelabrator Technologies has announced a new public consultation on proposals that will enable the Wheelabrator Kemsley facility to generate more clean energy for homes and businesses.08-Mar-2017
+Industry leading waste-to-energy operator and developer, Wheelabrator Technologies has announced a new public consultation on proposals that will enable the Wheelabrator Kemsley facility to generate more clean energy for homes and businesses.08-Mar-2017

 Construction to commence in September 2016

-LONDON, ENGLAND — Wheelabrator Technologies today reached financial close on a new 550,000 tonnes per year energy-from-waste facility at Kemsley in Kent.28-Jul-2016
+LONDON, ENGLAND — Wheelabrator Technologies today reached financial close on a new 550,000 tonnes per year waste-to-energy facility at Kemsley in Kent.28-Jul-2016

 The Low Carbon Contracts Company (LCCC) has today (26 February, 2015) announced that Wheelabrator Technologies’ proposed energy recovery facility, K3 CHP, has been awarded a Contract for Difference1 (CfD).15-Feb-2015